asberk/ubcs3-asberk/README.md

 ## Summary

-This repository contains files I have written as part of the UBCS3 series.
+This repository contains files I have written as part of the [UBCS3 series](https://github.com/ubcs3) hosted by Patrick Walls.

 ## Descriptions